Incident Name: The Sanborn Fire on the Santa Clara Unit in the Santa Cruz Mountains near Saratoga Springs Resort, Saratoga, CA

 - Hotlist: Discussion of San Mateo County Fire History - 7/13-7/15/2012

 Sam Morrision was a friend of mine.
 We grew up together and started our careers together when SCU was part of Region 5 under the old CDF system, Santa Clara Ranger Unit.
 His passing was difficult for a lot of us specifically his two FC and the FAE's assigned to Stevens Creek when it was a two company house.

 Sam was a hard working incredibly strong man who had two speeds; fast and faster.
 Back in those days, Green pants and Tan shirts and no shelters yet, they came in 1980, you were supposed to lose the shirt and keep the greens on for the second layer.
 I was not at the fire but from what I was told, Sam still had his shirt on under his nomex and it was a very hot hot day.
 With his passing, lessons were learned and changes were made.

-- It is unclear if his name is engraved on the National Fallen Firefighters Memorial in Maryland.
+- It is unclear if Sam's name is engraved on the National Fallen Firefighters Memorial in Maryland.
 That online database (USFA Memorial Database lookup) only goes back to 1981, although it is being updated to include and memorialize LODDs prior to 1981.
 If anyone has a photo of the names on the physical National Memorial for 1979, please let us know if Sam's name is on it.
-If it's not, that might be something to pursue, especially if family members can be found who would like to participate.
+If it's not, that might be something to pursue, especially if family members would like to participate.

 Contributors to this article: Dale McGill, Prev43, Kevin Conant, M Barbour, AZ Trailblazer, Kevin G, Robert (Bob) Morrison

 Please support the Wildland Firefighter Foundation